It's National Cut the Cord Day, and Sling is celebrating with $5 subscriptions

 Sling was already on CNET's list of the best live-TV streaming services, ranking as the top budget pick.
 Take note, however, that if you want a DVR option, it'll cost you an extra $5 per month.

-For the record, my budget pick is Philo, which costs $20 per month for nearly 60 channels and includes DVR.
+For the record, my budget pick is Philo, which costs $20 a month for nearly 60 channels and includes DVR.

 Still, it's hard to argue with $5 for a full month of Sling.
 I definitely recommend giving it a try if you still haven't settled on a live-TV streaming service -- or you're just not sure whether you want to.